Sandys Family origins

 SAMUEL SANDYS (1638-1701)

 Samuel Sandys (1638-1701), the eldest son of Sir Samuel Sandys and his wife, Mary, was baptised at Ombersley in 1638.
-Samuel married Elizabeth Pettus in 1655 at St Margaret, Westminster, London.
+Samuel married Elizabeth Pettus, only daughter of Sir John Pettus, in 1655 at St Margaret, Westminster, London.
+Wickhamford Manor was used as part of the marriage settlement.
 They had three sons and four daughters, all baptised at Ombersley.

 Like his father, Samuel became Member of Parliament for Droitwich.
 Samuel died in 1701, his eldest son having pre-deceased him, so his inheritance went to his young grandson, Samuel.

 Edwin Sandys (1659-1699) was born at Ombersley in 1659, the eldest son of Samuel Sandys and his wife, Elizabeth.
 He married Alice Rushout, daughter of Sir James Rushout, first baronet, of Northwick Park, Blockley, Worcestershire.
 Wickhamford Manor was used as part of the marriage settlement.
 They had one son, Samuel.

 Edwin, served as knight of the shire during 1695–8 but predeceased his own father in 1699.
 The bulk of the estate, having already been transferred to Edwin Sandys at his marriage in 1694, was consequently inherited by his son, Samuel, when he was barely four years of age.
 Alice Sandys died at St Andrew Holborn, London, in 1703.